devopsacademyau/academy/classes/03class/aws/README.md

 ### Automating EC2 instances

-When thinking how to design an application/server to run from a dynamic instance, you will have to think if the required software change often or not.
+When thinking about how to design an application/server to run from a dynamic instance, you will have to think if the required software change often or not.

 #### AMI

 For example, my server needs an antivirus agent, nginx webserver and once it starts, it needs to deploy the application itself.

-Both the antivirus agent and the nginx webserver won't change their versions very often (less than once per week), so it will be a good idea to create a custom [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) with those softwares already installed.
-So when the ASG creates a new instance, those software will be there already.
+Both the antivirus agent and the nginx webserver won't change their versions very often (less than once per week), so it will be a good idea to create a custom [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) with that software already installed.
+So when the ASG creates a new instance, that software will be there already.

 #### UserData

-The application deployment gets a little bit trickier as you will expect that everytime a new server comes up, to go and pickup your latest code to be deployed.
+The application deployment gets a little bit trickier as you will expect that every time a new server comes up, to go and pick up your latest code to be deployed.
 So this is not a good candidate to be part of the instance image.

 The UserData is a script (bash or other languages) that you can make it run once your EC2 instance have the operational system ready to start.